 You equip offerings just like Perks and Addons, by clicking on the empty Offering hexagon.
 Offerings are consumed just like Addons and can only be used once each, and allow you to choose a map, gain bonus Bloodpoints, or offer other effects.

-Every Killer has their own Loadout — what that means is, you’ll need to equip Perks and Addons separately for each Killer in your roster that you want to play.
-Before you ask, no, you can’t save Loadouts.
-Maybe Someday™.
+Every Killer has its own Loadout — what that means is, you’ll need to equip Perks and Addons separately for each Killer in your roster that you want to play.
+However, you can create up to three separate loadouts for each character — use the numbered buttons in the upper right of the Loadout to select a different loadout page.

 That should be all you need to know about Killer Loadouts in Dead by Daylight!
 Please leave any questions or suggestions in the comments below!